nmsdataskills/guides/python-best-practices-2.md

 - The [code style](http://docs.python-guide.org/en/latest/writing/style/) section of the Hitchhiker's Guide to Python

 ### Contributing Guide
+If you're accepting contributions:
-- If you have one, "Follow our style guide."
+- If you have them, "Follow our style guidelines."
 - Explain the expected workflow for your project's revision control (e.g. "We use GitHub Flow.")
 - Be explicit about expectations regarding things like test coverage ("...and we use Coveralls.io.")
 - List areas where new contributors can be the most helpful!